 When you’re convicted of a crime in Ohio, it can haunt you long after you walk away from the criminal justice system.
-Unless you have your record expunged or sealed, “felon” or “convicted criminal” becomes your permanent description.
-People use it to define who you are.
-When employers, landlords, volunteer organizations, and anyone else sees it on an application, it gives them cause to reject you without further inquiry.
-A criminal designation often keeps you locked into non-professional jobs and poor living conditions.
-It allows everyone to judge you without even hearing your story.
+Unless you have your criminal record expunged or sealed, “felon” or “convicted criminal” becomes your permanent description.

-Expungements in Ohio provide important relief.
-The process requires the courts to seal your criminal history from public access.
-In certain situations, the court orders the complete destruction of your criminal record.
+An Ohio expungement lawyer can provide relief.
+The expungement process requires the courts to seal your criminal history from public access.
+In certain situations, the court orders the destruction of your criminal records.
 It’s often a complicated process, but it can change your life and give you a second chance.
-When you work with expungement attorneys, you have a professional advocating on your behalf.
-Attorneys help you present a compelling case and increase your chances of a successful outcome.

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.